 Over the last several years, research advancements have brought the emergence of new genetic mutations which predispose individuals to aortic aneurysms and dissections, at varying severity.
 The objective of this meeting was to develop a classification for heritable thoracic aortic disorders and Marfan syndrome in order to provide accurate diagnosis for patients while consequently resulting in better treatment and management outcomes.

-MAC Founding members present at the first meeting in 2013:
+MAC Founding members present at the first meeting in 2013 in Montalcino, Italy:

 Specialists: Reed Pyeritz, MD PhD; Dianna Milewicz, MD PhD; Catherine Boileau, PhD; Julie de Backer, MD PhD; Guillaume Jondeau, MD PhD; Eloisa Arbustini, MD; Ismail El-Hamamsy, MD PhD FRCSC; Nanette Alvarez, MD; David Liang, MD PhD; Irene Maumenee, MD; Rocio Moran, MD; Dieter Reinhardt, PhD.